Married with Children

 ranting to her flaunting-his-good-looks husband that "some day some big woman's gonna give it to

-ya, hard, hard, right in the park!!!"
+ya, hard, hard, right in the park!"
 A pause for effect (or for the audience to shut up, you

-shake your money-maker over to Mommy.'"
+money-maker over to Mommy.'"

 Peggy: Al, would you ever consider dancing for me?